Counselling Centre and Service

 Although we do not charge a fee for this service, we do invite people using the service to make a small donation to contribute towards covering the costs of running the service.
 We suggest a fee of £5 if possible.
 Our service is open to people living or working in the Salford and Greater Manchester area for face to face work, but we can offer the service throughout the UK for telephone or video counselling.

 How do I access the service?

-Clients can self-refer to our service by completing the .
+Clients can self-refer to our service by reading the client information sheet and then completing the self-referral form.
 You can, if you wish, fill in the self-referral form with the assistance of GPs and other health and social care professionals.
 Once you have been referred to our service a member of the centre team will contact you to arrange a suitable time for you to undertake an assessment session.
 The assessment session will be with an experienced counsellor.
 In this session you will have an opportunity to find out more about the service.

 The centre is a training and research centre.
 Most of our counsellors are counselling students who have passed all relevant skills assessments and who will be closely supervised by an experienced counselling tutor on their work with you.

 What safeguards are in place?

 In line with professional practice and ethical guidelines, all our counsellors are in regular supervision with experienced and trained clinical supervisors.
 The University is an organisational member of the British Association for Counselling and Psychotherapy (BACP) and the work of the counselling centre adheres to the BACP ethical framework.
 All practitioners at the centre are covered by professional indemnity insurance.